OfficalDreamlong/PSX-moew-project/README.md

-# PSX-moew-project
+# PSX-EXPLOITING-PROJECT
-This is not selfmade
+This is made by another

+MIT-Linsence

+how to use?

+loadstring(game:HttpGet("%web%")()